- About Us

 Overseeing the whole organisation is the board of trustees whose role is to ensure that YRP is run in accordance with The Charities Commission guidelines.
 The Board members are:

-Andrew Humphreys - Andrew brings a wealth of experience in managing projects for disadvantaged client groups in the voluntary and public sectors to YRP, currently holding a national portfolio for a large housing association.
-He has lived all his life in Woking, Andrew is married with a young son and attends Christ Church Woking.
+Andrew Humphreys - Andrew has a wealth of experience in voluntary and statutory service development for disadvantaged client groups.
+Andrew is the Director and Principal Consultant at The Improvement Agency, which he established having completed a MBA.
+He has lived all his life in Woking, Andrew is married with two sons and attends Christ Church Woking.
 Motivated by his belief in God’s love for each individual and the power of communities to improve people’s lives, Andrew has been a YRP trustee since 2005 having been involved in the project as a volunteer for several years before that.

 John Mayne - Secretary - John is a professional Electrical Engineer, having worked for 35 years with a locally based firm of Mechanical and Electrical Consulting Engineers.
 He brings experience of building services and project management to the York Road Project and advises on matters of Health and Safety.
 He is an active member of Christ Church, Woking.

-Mike Rivers - Mike has over 20 years experience of working in the social housing sector in the areas of homelessness, housing advice and the letting of Council and housing association housing.
+Mike Rivers - Mike has over 25 years experience of working in the social housing sector in the areas of homelessness, housing advice and the letting of Council and housing association housing.
 Before his housing career Mike worked as a professional musician but unfortunately for him the fickle finger of fame and fortune pointed elsewhere - music's loss was housing's gain!
 Mike lives in Woking with his young family and is a member of the Coign church.
-He enjoys walks in the countryside, keeping fit and playing squash.
-Recently, after helping his children practice for their Karate gradings Mike decided to take Karate up himself - though his children are still way ahead of him!
+He enjoys walks in the countryside, playing bass guitar, karate, keeping fit and playing squash.